delington/obsidian-notes/CV.md

 - Build and deploy to an on-premise server
 - Use FFMpeg for rendering texts and pictures to the video
 - Created Rest APIs for front end using JSON format
-- Created repositories and models for Spring and Hibernate ORM
+- Created repositories and models for Spring and Hibernate
 - Created JUnit tests and manual testing

 **Database:** MySQL